 Ice your foot or ankle after skating with lace bite.
 The goal is to reduce swelling from lace bite so that any aggravation to the tendon is minimized.
 Icing was a game changer for me, and I recommend this to any friends or teammates with lace bite.
 Once I started icing, I noticed the bump on my tendon stop increasing in size, and then, it slowly started to decrease.

 I’ve found the keys to icing are to ice consistently after every time you skate.
 Every time!
-Also, use an ice pack that ices the entire area surrounding your lace bite.
-Some ice packs are shaped better to cover the entire foot and ankle area than others.

 In addition to icing, topical pain relieving gel can help with recovery between skates.
 These gels are commonly used for conditions like arthritis pain.

 Last, remember lace bite can be caused by skating full out right away.
 Warm up before every game to ease your skate and tendon back into skating.

 Putting it all together

 Lace bite affects everyone’s body a little differently.
 What works for me might not work for you.
 I recommend trying a variety of options in combination until you find success.
 The goal of this site is to educate and help provide you with options so you’re off to a better start to discover what works for you.